-The following table shows how to connect the LTE/UMTS antennas.
-Generally, LTE antennas use both, main and auxiliary ports, but UMTS requires only main ports.
+The following table shows how to connect the cellular antennas.
+4G-LTE antennas require both the main and auxiliary ports to be connected.

 Antenna Port Туре

 MOB 1 A1 Main

 MOB 1 A2 Auxiliary

 MOB 2 A3 Main

 MOB 2 A4 Auxiliary